necst/SNN-NPU-DL_Framework/README.md

 1. A Linux machine with NPU support (BIOS updated to enable the NPU).
 2. Python 3.10+ (or compatible with SNNtorch and your MLIR tools).
 3. `git`, `make`, and a working C++ toolchain (g++/clang) for the testbench.
-4. Follow the MLIR-AIE repo instructions (below) to install toolchains and dependencies.

 ---